 - Instead of sending Holiday Cards via postal or campus mail to your colleagues, clients, friends, and family, consider sending electronic cards.
 You will save trees, save greenhouse gas emissions created during the transportation of the cards, save pollution from the printing process, and even save some money! - Make a phone call to wish someone a happy holiday instead of sending them a card.
-This is a better way to really connect with people! - If you choose to send cards, make sure they are printed on paper with recycled content with vegetable-based inks.
-Seltzer makes all of their products, including gift cards, envelopes, and gift wrap, from 100% postconsumer content paper.
-Visit http://www.seltzergoods.com for more information. - If you choose to send cards, consider buying those that provide a donation to a favorite charity.
-One good option is the Vanderbilt Children's Hospital at http://www.vanderbiltchildrens.com/holidayproject. - Reuse the front of greeting cards as colorful postcards or gift tags. - Be sure to recycle gift cards and envelopes at the end of the season!
+This is a better way to really connect with people! - If you send cards, choose cards that are printed with vegetable-based inks on paper with recycled content.
+Seltzer makes all of their products, including gift cards, envelopes, and gift wrap, from 100% post-consumer content paper. - If you choose to send cards, consider buying those that provide a donation to a favorite charity.
+One good option is the Vanderbilt Children's Hospital Holiday Project. - Reuse the front of greeting cards as colorful postcards or gift tags.